pappasam/nvim-repl/README.md

 Two pluggable mappings are provided.
 They rely on the latest version of Tim Pope's vim-repeat: https://github.com/tpope/vim-repeat.

-- `<Plug>ReplSendLine` send the current line to the repl.
+`<Plug>ReplSendLine` send the current line to the repl.
 Only mappable in normal mode.

-- `<Plug>ReplSendVisual`: send the visual selection to the repl.
+`<Plug>ReplSendVisual` send the visual selection to the repl.
 Only mappable in visual mode.

 The user should map these pluggable mappings.
-Our recommended mappings:
+Example mappings:

 ```vim
 nnoremap <leader><leader>e :ReplToggle<CR>